 Medical Secretary and Patient Co-Ordinator

-The wonderful Bianca is the first person you’ll see when you visit the BodyFree clinic.
+The wonderful Bianca is the first person you’ll see when you visit the BodyFree Weight Loss Clinic.
 Bianca is supportive and welcoming and will go out of her way to provide the best service and care to our patients and our staff.